 Ray Duffy, the surviving brother of the well known “Duffy Brothers” has had a life time of performing.
 Playing Guitar & Banjo, Ray & his brother Leo started performing Irish music in the local folk clubs around Peterborough in the early 70’s.
-Like so many other young folkie’s, the sound track to the film Bonnie & Clyde featuring Earl Scrugg’s “Foggy mountain break down” was a defining moment.
+As with so many other young folkie’s, the sound track to the film Bonnie & Clyde featuring Earl Scrugg’s “Foggy mountain break down” was a defining moment.

 By 1972 the brothers had joined Ron Stevens and formed the band “New Roads” playing straight Bluegrass Music.
 By the Mid-seventies the Name “The Duffy Brothers” was spreading around the country in both folk clubs and more importantly the country music scene helped in no small measure by the Side splitting comedy routine they had developed